ausome-maps/design/design document.md

     - As a business owner, I want to be able to manage my appointments in the platform, so that I can properly set my schedule throughout the day.
     - As a business owner, I want to submit my credentials and/or certification, so that I can improve my business reputation.
     - As a business owner, I want to know how my data will be used, so that I can be assured that it will not be used for other means.
+    - As a business owner, I want to submit feedback to the platform maintainers, so that I can help in improving the platform.

   7. Related government agency officials

     - As a <>, I want to <>, so that I can <>

   9. Platform managers, maintainers, and developers
+    - As a <>, I want to <>, so that I can <>
     - As a manager, I want to know the professionals who submitted any correction requests, so that I can update the information accurately.
+    - As a manager, I want to update any information, so that I can maintain the platform's integrity.
-    - As a <>, I want to <>, so that I can <>
+    - As a manager, I want to manage the feedback, so that I can improve and maintain the platform.

 ## Epic, Themes, User Stories, and Tasks